Gold Coast Apartment Living

 Around the Neighborhood

-Renters in Chicago looking for apartments in the Gold Coast will find places that are close to the city’s vaunted retail districts and celebrated restaurants.
+Renters in Chicago looking for Gold Coast apartments for rent will find places that are close to the city’s vaunted retail districts and celebrated restaurants.
 The Magnificent Mile -- which includes Water Tower Place, the John Hancock Center (now known as 875 N Michigan Ave), the Drake Hotel and the Four Seasons -- is practically at the doorstep of many apartments.
-With Oak Street Beach and the Lakefront Trail on the east end, the Gold Coast Chicago apartments.
+With Oak Street Beach and the Lakefront Trail on the east end, the Gold Coast Chicago has it all.

 Dining in Gold Coast

 Gold Coast apartments are within reach of Rush Street’s glamorous array of old-school Chicago steakhouses and seafood joints, including Hugo’s Frog Bar and Tavern on Rush.
 Quick lunch bites with a healthy helping of good vibes are available at The Goddess and the Grocer.

 Nightlife in Gold Coast

 North Rush Street provides options aplenty, though tend to be more upscale, for nightlife.
 Sparrow is one destination that balances nostalgic design and old world charm with modern cocktail recipes.

 Coffee in Gold Coast

 Tempo Cafe is a classic sit-down diner with a full menu, plus it’s open late.
 But folks looking for quick cup of joe can get their fix at quaint Whispers Coffee & Tea, which is literally a stand in the middle of Mariano Park.